OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 | SMS | Sends a code via SMS. |
 | Phone | Sends a code via a voice call to a phone number. |

-The OTP is typically entered after the user has provided their username an password.
+The OTP is typically entered after the user has provided their username and password.
 There are various checks that should be performed, including:

 - Is the account locked out after multiple failed MFA attempts?
 - Is the user's IP address blocked after multiple failed MFA attempts across different accounts?